wp-plugins/w4-post-list/readme.txt

 3. Preview 2

 == Changelog ==
+= 2.0 =
+* New: Display child post associated with current post

 = 1.9.9.9 =
 * New: Serbian Language
 = 1.9.9.8 =
 * New: Implementing Translations
 = 1.9.9.7 =